Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 ```

 {% note info %}
 **Design intent: cancellation is cooperative.** `task.cancel()` only sets a flag.
-The runtime never kills a task — it relies on the task itself to call `Task.checkCancellation()` or check `Task.isCancelled` at safe points.
+The runtime never kills a task; it relies on the task itself to call `Task.checkCancellation()` or check `Task.isCancelled` at safe points.
 This is the same model as `Operation.cancel()` and the opposite of `pthread_cancel` (preemptive at cancellation points).
 The upside: no broken invariants from a task killed mid-update.
-The downside: a long synchronous loop with no cancellation check ignores `cancel()` until it ends — every long loop needs a check.
+The downside: a long synchronous loop with no cancellation check ignores `cancel()` until it ends.
+Every long loop needs a check.
 {% endnote %}

 ### Task priority and priority escalation